Advice on housing related matters including domestic violence, tenancies, debt advice, welfare benefits, rent and repairs.

 Cedar Wood House is accessible for people with mobility disabilities, including wheelchair users, with ramped/level access, wide doors, and fully accessible toilets.
 There is also an induction loop for hearing aid users.
 This information is available in the following languages:

-Housing Advice in Waltham Forest is provided by Ascham Homes Housing Solutions on behalf of the Council.
 Free advice on housing matters is available to all residents within the borough.